Caring for Fish

 - The natural waste of fish emits ammonia, which can accumulate to toxic levels, so clean the tank regularly, but never empty the tank completely.
 Be sure to clean the glass well with a pad or a brush to prevent algae growth.

-- Create places for the fish to hide and explore.
+- Create places for the fish to hide in and explore.
 Ceramic objects, natural rocks, and plants work well.
 Make sure that all objects are thoroughly cleaned and disinfected before they are put into the tank.
 Do not use metal objects, as they will rust.

 - Be aware of the environment outside the aquarium.
 Suddenly switching on a bright light in a dark room can startle fish, and vibrations from a television or a stereo can alarm and stress them.